lalitmee/countdown-timer/README.md

 in the address bar and it will run.

-- If you are not able to run it after this, it means that either 3000 port is occupied with some other process so you will have to go to other port which will be
+- If you are still not able to run it after the last step, it means that `3000` port is occupied with some other process so you will have to go to other port which will be
   ```bash
   localhost:3001